mksdcard tool to create a FAT32 disk image that you can load into

 emulators running different Android Virtual Devices (AVDs) to simulate the presence

-among multiple virtual devices, you do not need to use the
+among multiple virtual devices, you don't need to use the

 active AVD instead.